Student Handbook

 ZERO TOLERANCE POLICY

 In order to ensure a safe and secure learning environment free from drugs, drug paraphernalia, battery or threat of battery, dangerous weapons/instruments or firearms, any student who engages in the following behavior will be subject to suspension for a period of not less than (1) calendar year.
-The Director of Schools shall have the authority to modify suspension requirement on a case-by-case basis.
-The disciplinary board will recommend the appropriate disciplinary sanction to the Director of Schools.
-Zero tolerance acts are as follows:

-1. Any student, who, while on a school bus, on school property or while attending any school event or activity:
+Any student, who, while on a school bus, on school property or while attending any school event or activity:

 (a) is under the influence of a drug; or